coccoinomane/ccxt-cli/README.md

 - build and run the CLI with `npm run build && ccxt-cli <args>`, or
 - run the shorthand command `npm run ccxt-cli -- <args>`.

+## Global options

+- `--debug-calls`: Print to the console most of the calls made to the API and their response.
+- `--debug-calls-verbose`: Print to the console all of the calls made to the API and their response.

 ## Available Commands

 ### Exchanges data